nicolasjhampton/python_tutorial_game_project/blog/step1.md

 me for at least a few days, if not a week.
 Don't be afraid of this time.
-Almost everything I'm strong in is because I learned it while I broke something that took me a week to fix while not knowing what I'm doing.
+Almost everything I'm strong in is because I learned it while I broke something that took me a week to fix while not knowing what I'm doing (Told you I didn't know what I was doing...).

 In this case, we had a lot of pieces that we we're 90% sure worked alone, but when we combined them, didn't work